Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 Root Name Space: "+SimplexPS" Folder
 ============

-This is the root name space folder of the toolbox, and contains all functions used by the toolbox (expect for functions available for users directly such as "UserMain.m").
+This is the root name space folder of the toolbox, and contains all functions used by the toolbox (except for functions available for users directly such as "UserMain.m").
 Generic functions (used for generic purpose such as mathmatical calculations, bode plot, etc) are saved in this root name space folder directly.
 Other advanced functions are saved in corresponding sub name space folders ("+Toolbox", "+Simulink", etc), as introduced next.

 ### "+Toolbox" Sub-folder